 3. Make the most of the small space with significantly expanded vanity storage.

-Megan and Ryan consulted with Alan throughout the process to understand their options for better utilizing the space.
-Alan helped them select a new sink console with more accessible drawer storage from Pottery Barn to best fit the bathroom’s available width and depth.
-Alan also built a marble-topped shower ledge, partly to provide extra utility and partly to conceal piping that extended from the sink through the tub.
+Megan and Ryan consulted with him throughout the process to understand their options for better utilizing the space.
+He helped them select a new sink console with more accessible drawer storage from Pottery Barn to best fit the bathroom’s available width and depth.
+The contractor also built a marble-topped shower ledge, partly to provide extra utility and partly to conceal piping that extended from the sink through the tub.

 We’re thrilled that this homeowner / general contractor pair was able to work together on all of the big and small details of this bathroom.
 Thanks, Megan and Ryan, for this look at your beautiful new bath!
 We’re ready to help other New Yorkers create spaces they love – post your home renovation project on Sweeten and meet general contractors who are hand-selected for your project.